What should 6G be?: Abstract

 \section{Abstract}

-As the standardization of fifth generation (5G) communications has been completed, and the 5G network will be commercially launched in 2020, the research visioning and planning of sixth generation (6G) communications are being initiated.
-6G communications are expected to be the next focus in wireless communication and networking and aim to provide remarkable communication services to meet the future demands in the 2030s.
-We believe that the human-centric mobile communications will still be the most important application of 6G and 6G network should be human-centric.
-Following this rationale, high security, secrecy, and privacy are the all-important features of 6G, which shall be paid special attention from the wireless research community.
-To promote the research and the human-centric design ideology for 6G communications, we imagine in this article a comprehensive and systematic framework of 6G with five slices, key features, and enabling technologies.
-Furthermore, we briefly discuss the issues of 6G beyond communication technologies.
-Overall, the article aims to provide an envisioned picture of 6G and serve as a research guideline in the post-5G era.
+The standardization of fifth generation (5G) communications has been completed, and the 5G network should be commercially launched in 2020.
+As a result, the visioning and planning of sixth generation (6G) communications has begun, with an aim to provide communication services for the future demands of the 2030s.
+Here we provide a vision for 6G that could serve a research guide in the post-5G era.
+We suggest that human-centric mobile communications will still be the most important application of 6G and the 6G network should be human centric.
+Thus, high security, secrecy, and privacy should be key features of 6G and should be given particular attention by the wireless research community.
+To support this vision, we provide a systematic framework in which potential application scenarios of 6G are anticipated and subdivided.
+We subsequently define key potential features of 6G and discuss the required communication technologies.
+We also explore the issues beyond communication technologies that could hamper research and deployment of 6G.

 \end{@twocolumnfalse} ]